jelen07/todo-list/README.md

 List of changes, that should be done, but they're not implemented due to lack of time.
 - Add coding standard checker + fixer
 - Add static analysis tool
-- Entities mapping should not be tied to the entities - replace annotations with XML definition
+- Entities mapping and other configuration should not be tied to the entities - replace annotations with XML definition
 - Set up CI&CD process via GitHub Actions
+- Implement security especially within API
+- Set better error messages while authentication - do not expose info, that some user is registered or not
+- ...